magc2806/soil_hunidity/README.md

 # soil_hunidity
-This is a proyecto in which temperature and humidity of the soil is reading by sensor and then sent to a website.
-In that way, farmers can make watering more efficient by analyzing these parameters
+This is a proyect to make soil watering in farms more efficient by reading temperature and humidity of the soil using sensors and a ESP32 microcontroller.